What is Tendinitis?

-The onset of tendosynovitis is usually gradual.
-The pain can last for weeks or months.
-It is not recommended to take it easy for several weeks, as muscle atrophy or stiffening of the joints can occur.
-An inability to work is, depending on the professional activity, only useful for a few days, for example after an operation.
-The earlier a treatment is performed, the more likely it is to heal and the faster recovery.
-If the symptoms last longer than three months, it is called chronic tendosynovitis (Sobel AD, et al., 2019, Clin Orthop Relat Res).
+The onset of tendonitis is usually insidious.
+The pain in the affected hand may last for weeks or months.
+Resting for several weeks is not recommended, as it can lead to muscle atrophy or stiffening of the joints.
+Atrophy of the muscles can cause other physical problems.
+Depending on the professional activity performed, incapacity to work is only useful for a few days, for example after an operation.
+The earlier treatment is given, the more likely it is to heal and the quicker the recovery.
+This also applies to non-infectious tendonitis.
+In contrast to acute tendonitis, when symptoms last longer than three months, it is called chronic tendonitis .

 Every treatment should be preceded by an examination.
 If the hand surgeon detects tendinitis, you can be sure that you will not have to worry.
 Treatment for tendinitis of the wrist or hand does not pose any danger to the baby.
 In the case of a cortisone injection, a targeted injection of half a milliliter or ten milligrams of triamcinolone is sufficient.
 If a cortisone injection does not lead to an improvement, the surgical procedure can be performed under local anesthesia.
 There is no evidence of pregnancy being impaired when using a local anesthetic (Paul A Moore, 2016, J Evid Based Dent Pract; Hagai A, et al., 2015, J Am Dent Assoc).

-Studies have shown that a binding site (receptor) for estrogen is particularly abundant in the tissue of tendon sheath inflammation (Po-Chuan Shen, et al., 2015, Int J Mol Sci).
-Since there is a hereditary predisposition, prevention is not possible (Sood RF, et al., 2020, Plast Reconstr Surg).
-A change in lifestyle or eating habits is not suitable to prevent the development of tendinitis.
-In principle, an ergonomic workplace is useful to avoid unnecessary stress.
-In the case of tendovaginitis stenosans de Quervain, certain manual activities can cause pain, and unusual sporting activity can trigger a heart attack.
-Since manual activities do not cause tendosynovitis, avoiding stress does not help to prevent it.
+Studies have shown that a binding site (receptor) for estrogen is particularly abundant in the tissues of tendonitis .
+Since there is a hereditary predisposition, prevention is not possible .
+A change in lifestyle or eating habits are not likely to prevent the appearance of the inflamed tendon.
+In principle, an ergonomic workstation makes sense in order not to put unnecessary strain on the stressed areas.
+Regular breaks can’t hurt.
+In tendovaginitis stenosans de Quervain, certain manual activities trigger pain.
+Since manual activities do not cause tendonitis, avoiding excessive stress does not help prevent it.

-Tendovaginitis stenosans de Quervain is a tendosynovitis of the thumb tendons on the spoke-side wrist.
-Colloquially, the term housewife's thumb is also used, while the abbreviation TVS is also common in the technical language.
-The disease was first described at the beginning of the 19th century by the Swiss surgeon de Quervain.
-Similar to the guide ring of a fishing rod, the tendons are guided on the hand by tendon fans.
-A thickening of the tendon fan or tendon prevents smooth sliding.
-In tendovaginitis stenosans de Quervain the first extensor tendon compartment is affected.
-Here two to three tendons of the short thumb extensor muscle (Mm.
-Extensor pollicis brevis) and the tendon of the long thumb abductor muscle (abductor pollicis longus) run through.
-Occasionally, the first extensor tendon compartment is divided from birth by an additional tendon compartment (Nam YS, et al., 2018, Ann Anat).
-Tendovaginitis stenosans de Quervain usually occurs in women around the age of fifty (Stahl S, et al., 2015, BMC Musculoskeletal Disord).
-Every year, tendovaginitis is diagnosed in one in a thousand people (incidence: 0.94 per 1,000 person-years; Wolf J M, et al., 2009, J Hand Surg Am).
-One in two hundred people in the general population has de Quervain tendovaginitis (prevalence: 0.49%; Shen PC, et al., 2019, Medicine (Baltimore)).
-Chronic inflammation of the first extensor tendon compartment can lead to tendon rupture (Yuen A, et al., 2006, J Hand Surg Br).
+Tendovaginitis stenosans de Quervain is an inflammation of the tendons of the thumb at the radial wrist.
+Colloquially, the term housewife’s thumb is also used, while in technical terminology the abbreviation TVS is also common.
+The condition was first described by the Swiss surgeon de Quervain in the early 19th century.
+Similar to the guide ring of a fishing rod, the tendons on the hand are guided by tendon compartments.
+Thickening of the tendon compartment or tendon prevents smooth gliding.
+In tendovaginitis stenosans de Quervain, the first extensor tendon compartment is affected.
+Two to three tendons of the short thumb extensor muscle (Mm.
+Extensor pollicis brevis) and the tendon of the long thumb abductor pollicis longus run here.
+Occasionally, the first extensor tendon compartment is divided by an additional tendon compartment from birth .
+Tendovaginitis stenosans de Quervain usually occurs in women around the age of fifty .
+One in one thousand people are diagnosed with tendovaginitis each year (incidence: 0.94 per 1,000 person-years; ).
+One in two hundred people in the general population has de Quervain’s tendonitis (prevalence: 0. %; )).
+Chronic inflammation of the first extensor tendon compartment can lead to tendon rupture .

 In tendovaginitis stenosans, a binding site (receptor) for estrogen is found in particularly large numbers in the tendon sheath tissue (Po-Chuan Shen, et al., 2015, Int J Mol Sci).
 Indeed, women around the age of 50 and during pregnancy and lactation are conspicuously frequently affected by tendovaginitis stenosans de Quervain.
 It is assumed that there is an inherited predisposition.
 The widespread assumption that overloading causes tendovaginitis stenosans de Quervain has been refuted (Stahl S, et al. 2015, BMC Musculoskeletal Disord).